For practicalities on visiting Hormuz island and things to do in Hormuz, scroll to the end of this post.

 Whilst camping, be sure to have essential supplies – namely water! – with you; it really is a bitch to walk into Hormuz town to get stuff.

-Sajjad is reliable and although he speaks very little English he knows Hormuz island well and is able to sort you out with anything you need.
-After spending five days on the beach I wanted a shower and he was good enough to let me use his home, he even cooked dinner for us.
-He helps out tourists in exchange for payment and charges fair rates, just be sure to agree on a price beforehand.
-You can reach him on +989175074432
+Haji is reliable and although he speaks very little English he knows Hormuz island well and is able to sort you out with anything you need.
+He charges fair rates, you can reach him at 0098-9367651669 (you can also reach him on this number on the Telegram app).

 Hormuz is an amazing place… I wish you luck on your backpacking adventure across Iran!